LBHackney-IT/mtfh-frontend-property/README.md

 ### Overview

-This is the property micro-frontend for the MTFH project.
+This is the Property micro-frontend for the MTFH project.
 This app is not intended to be run in isolation in production, but managed through it's [root app](https://github.com/LBHackney-IT/mtfh-frontend-root).

-The values can be found in the development AWS account in the Parameter Store (eu-west-2).

 ### Running it locally